Here's how the action unfolded as Leeds Rhinos kicked off their season with a hard-fought win over Salford Red Devils

 Five minutes later Amir Bourouh was sin-binned for a professional foul on James Donaldson in front of the visitors’ posts and Martin took the two to make it 16-16.
 Leeds had the numerical advantage when they went ahead for the first time with 10 left, Lisone capping a strong game off the bench by crashing over from Cameron Smith’s pass.

-With three minutes left Kallum Watkins had a touchdown ruled out by referee Aaron Moore and Thaler for a knock-on from Sneyd’s kick.
+With three minutes remaining Kallum Watkins had a touchdown ruled out by referee Aaron Moore and assistant Thaler for a knock-on from Sneyd’s kick.
 It was a game that could have gone either way, but Rhinos hung in and just about shaded it.
+The penalty count finished 10-7 in Leeds’ favour, after being five-three at half-time.

 Leeds Rhinos: Miller, Roberts, Newman, Momirovski, Handley, Croft, Frawley, Donaldson, Ackers, Oledzki, Goudemand, Martin, C Smith.
 Subs Sangarte, Lisone, O’Connor, Bentley.